-Signed D Robert s Mr D Roberts Chair of Gove ernors September 2023 Signed: B Grehan Mrs B Grehan Headteacher 1 September 2023 Review date: September 2023 Previous review date: September 2022
+Signed D Roberts September 2024

+Mr D Roberts Chair of Governors

+Signed: B Grehan September 2024

+Mrs B Grehan Headteacher

+Review date: September 2024

+Previous review date: September 2023

-Next review date: September 2024
+Next review date: September 2025

-APPENDIX 1 - SIGNS AND TYPES OF ABUSE
+APPENDIX 1 -SIGNS AND TYPES OF ABUSE

 All School staff should be aware that abuse, neglect, and safeguarding issues are rarely standalone events and cannot be covered by one definition or one label alone.
-In most cases, multiple issues will overlap with one another therefore staff should always be vigilant and always raise any concerns with the DSL or deputies.
+In most cases, multiple issues will overlap.
+Therefore, staff should always be vigilant and always raise any concerns with the DSL or DDSL.

 All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the School and/or can occur between children outside of these environments.
-All staff, but especially the DSL and deputies, should consider whether children are at risk of abuse or exploitation in situations outside their families.
-Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual abuse (including harassment and exploitation), domestic abuse, criminal exploitation, serious youth violence, county lines and radicalisation.

-All staff should be aware that technology is a significant component in many safeguarding and wellbeing issues and should recognise that children are at risk of abuse and other risks online as well as face to face.
-In many cases abuse and other risks will take place concurrently online and in daily life.
-Staff should be aware that children can also abuse other children online, this can take the form of abusive, harassing, and misogynistic/misandrist messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography, to those who do not want to receive such content.
+All staff, but especially the DSL and DDSL, should consider whether children are at risk of abuse or exploitation in situations outside the home.
+This is often referred to as "extra-familial harm".
+Extra-familial harm can occur in a range of extra-familial contexts, including school, peer groups, or within community/public spaces, and/or online.
+Children may experience this type of harm from other children and/or from adults.
+Forms of extra-familial harm include exploitation by criminal and organised crime groups and individuals (such as county lines and financial exploitation), serious violence, modern slavery and trafficking, online harm, sexual exploitation, teenage relationship abuse, and the influences of extremism which could lead to radicalisation.
+Children of all ages can experience extra-familial harm.
+All staff should be aware that technology is a significant component in many safeguarding and wellbeing issues and should recognise that children are at risk of abuse online as well as face to face.
+In many cases abuse will take place concurrently online and in daily life.
+Staff should be aware that children can also abuse their peers online, this can take the form of abusive, harassing, and misogynistic/misandrist messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography, to those who do not want to receive such content.